 Jeep also equipped the tested Grand Cherokee Limited with an off-road package that brought in a rear load leveling suspension, its Quadra-II 4WD system, skid plates, its top towing package, a rear tow hook, a hitch and harness, and a full-size spare.
 All Grand Cherokee models are outfitted with a select terrain system (auto, sand/mud, snow, rock, sport) and hill start assist.
 Trailer sway damping, rear park assist, and four-wheel disc brakes are also standard.

-Jeep Gets a Diesel & the Torque That Goes With It
+Jeep Gets a Diesel Along With Ample Torque

 Favorite Jeep Grand Cherokee